 How Does illumend Make This Easier?

-That's exactly the gap that illumend, powered by myCOI, was built to close.
+That's exactly the gap that illumend, from myCOI, was built to close.

 Reviewing a single COI is manageable.
 Tracking dozens or hundreds of them across active projects, varying contract requirements, and constantly rotating vendors, is where the process breaks down fast.
 With help from illumend, teams can manage that complexity without needing an insurance background or a compliance department.